Pinggy-io/pinggy_website/content/blog/scaling_across_multiple_regions.md

 ---

-A user from South Korea brought to our notice that Pinggy works great for them, but it is **slow**.
+A user from South Korea brought to our attention that Pinggy works great for them, but it is **slow**.
 The answer to *"why"* was obvious to us.
 Pinggy was hosting its servers in the USA, specifically in Ohio.
-One key goal of Pinggy is to not only provide tunnels, but fast and reliable tunnels.
-To improve the situation, we decided to host the tunnels in the nearest region from where the user is creating the tunnel (as the default behavior).
+One key goal of Pinggy is to provide not only tunnels but fast and reliable tunnels.
+To improve the situation, we decided to host the tunnels in the region nearest to where the user is creating the tunnel from (as the default behavior).

-Today Pinggy is hosted across three regions - US, Europe, and Asia.
+Today, Pinggy is hosted across three regions: US, Europe, and Asia.

-To scale across multiple regions we did the follwing:
+To scale across multiple regions, we did the following:

 1. Spawn edge nodes in multiple regions.
 2. Host our own DNS server to dynamically point tunnel traffic to the correct edge.